alexander-hm/CS61_Database_Project/Dataset.md

 https://www.kaggle.com/datasets/stefanoleone992/mutual-funds-and-etfs

 ## Research Questions
-- Which funds performed better over the period of time.
+- Which funds performed better over the period of time?
-- Which funds have the highest average daily trading volume.
+- Which funds have the highest average daily trading volume?
 - What is the largest single-day growth experienced by a fund?
 Month?
 Year?
 - What is the average yearly growth of funds?
 By how much are the top funds able to outperform the average?